evkx/evkx.github.io/content/models/tesla/model_3/Model_3/_index.md

 The battery has a gross capacity of 60kWh and a net capacity of 59kWh, meaning you have a 1kWh buffer for protection.
 (1,7%).
 The Lithium-Ion battery uses [LFP technology.](../../../../technology/battery/cellchemistry/#lithium-iron-phosphate-battery-lfp) This has some benefits and disadvantages from the typical NCA/NCM batteries.

  The [WLTP range](../../../../guides/understandingrange/wltp) is 513 km (319 mi).
-The consumption is 11,5kWh/100km for the WLTP standard test.
+The consumption is 11.5kWh/100km for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 170kW.
 A full charge from 0 - 100% would take 70 minutes, while a more common scenario of 10-80% would take 32 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 3% to 49%, resulting in an actual charge speed, including time loss on 83kW.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 3% to 49%, resulting in an actual charge speed, including time loss, of 83kW.
 Each charge session would take 20 minutes and 31 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 17kWh/100km, 1000km will take 9 hours and 41 minutes to drive.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 17kWh/100km, 1000km will take 9 hours and 41 minutes.
 This trip will require four charge session(s) charging from 3% to 51%.
 The total time lost for charging up the battery will be 82 minutes.

 ### Onboard charger